 - App Store Info

-DescriptionLink-a-Pix are exciting Picture Logic puzzles that form whimsical pixel-composed pictures when solved.
+DescriptionLink-a-Pix are exciting logic puzzles that form whimsical pixel-art pictures when solved.
 Challenging, deductive and artistic, this original Japanese invention offers the ultimate mix of logic, art and fun while providing solvers with many hours of mentally stimulating entertainment.

 Each puzzle consists of a grid containing clue-pairs in various places.
 The object is to reveal a hidden picture by linking the clues and painting the paths so that the number of squares in each path equals the value of the clues being linked together.